Linnea Quigley

-In 1985, Quigley appeared in the zombie horror film The Return of the Living Dead playing a teenaged punk, which is considered one of her most notable roles and earned her "scream queen" status.
+In 1985, Quigley appeared in the zombie horror film The Return of the Living Dead playing a teenaged punk who performs a striptease in a graveyard, which is considered one of her most notable roles and earned her "scream queen" status.
 During the second half of the 1980s, Quigley starred in a number of low-budget films following the popularization of home video.
 She repeatedly worked with the directors David DeCoteau (Creepozoids, Nightmare Sisters, and Sorority Babes in the Slimeball Bowl-O-Rama) and Kevin Tenney (Night of the Demons and Witchtrap), and appeared alongside fellow scream queens Brinke Stevens and Michelle Bauer.
 By the end of the 1980s, Quigley decided to take a different direction and starred in the first two films of Rick Sloane's comedy series Vice Academy.
 However, she continued being type cast as a victim in horror films.

 Aside from her acting career, Quigley is also a singer (she formed an all-female band, The Skirts, in the early 1980s) and an author (she wrote three books: The Linnea Quigley Bio & Chainsaw Book, I'm Screaming as Fast as I Can: My Life in B-Movies, and Skin).
 She is also an animal rights activist and a member of PETA.